TheLab-ms/print_cut_engrave/README.md

 You'll want to hit **"File->Load Config Bundle"** to import our config bundle.
 You'll only need to do this part once.

-From this point, all you need to do is "add" your STL file to Slic3r's build plate, and hit the "export gcode" button.
+From this point, all you need to do is "add" your STL file to Slic3r's build plate.

+Select a nozzle to extrude from (right click and hit 'settings' while highlighting the model) -

+- Default = right nozzle
+- 1 = right nozzle
+- 2 = left nozzle

+ and hit the "export gcode" button.

 * [Slic3r Download](http://slic3r.org/download) for Linux, Mac, and Windows
 * [Getting Slic3r](http://manual.slic3r.org/getting-slic3r/getting-slic3r) from the Slic3r manual